 - 1. Honorary board in the College: if semester average is 88% and above - 2.
-Honorary board in the University: if semester average is 94% and above - 3.
+Honorary board in the University: if semester average is 94% and above - 3 .
 Summer semesters are not calculated in this honouring.
-A student will not be listed in case of withdrawal from and/or postponement of any semester and violation of any University Bylaws - 4.
-The distinguished students at the end of each semester will be honoured appropriately by the Dean and the President.
+A student will not be listed in case of withdrawal from and/or postponement of any semester and violation of any University Bylaw

+Honouring the distinguished students at the end of each semester will be considered appropriately by the Dean and the President.

-Article (21) Teaching and Supervision
+Teaching and Supervision